bids-apps/giga_connectome/README.md

 4. Use the new input specific grey matter mask and atlas to extract time series and connectomes for each subject.

+5. Calculate intranetwork correlation of each parcel.
+The values replace the diagonal of the connectomes.

-5. Create a group average connectome (if analysis level is `group`).
+6. Create a group average connectome (if analysis level is `group`).

 ## How to report errors